-Anonymous asked: How do you request the ALPR data from the Police Dept.?
+Anonymous said: How do you request the ALPR data from the Police Dept.?

 It depends on your local data practice/FOIA laws.
 Not all States or cities release the data to the public.
 Generally you would file a request with the police department for the data or whoever owns the ALPR cams in your area.